OpenVoiceOS/ovos-skill-ddg/README.md

 ## Examples

+* "when was stephen hawking born"
-* "ask the duck about George Washington"
+* "ask the duck about the big bang"
 * "tell me more"
-* "ask the duck about plasma"
-* "ask the duck about Madonna"
 * "who is elon musk"
 * "continue"
 * "tell me more"